NixOS/nix/doc/manual/source/release-notes/rl-2.0.md

                                                                         http-connections 100` you can write `--http-connections 100`.
         Boolean options can be written as `--foo` or `--no-foo` (e.g.
         `--no-auto-optimise-store`).

       - Many subcommands have a `--json` flag to write results to stdout in JSON format.

     > **Warning**
     >
     > Please note that the `nix` command is a work in progress and the
     > interface is subject to change.

     It provides the following high-level (“porcelain”) subcommands:

       - `nix build` is a replacement for `nix-build`.

       - `nix run` executes a command in an environment in which the specified packages are available.
 It is (roughly) a replacement for `nix-shell
                                                                         -p`.
 Unlike that command, it does not execute the command in a shell, and has a flag (`-c`) that specifies the unquoted command line to be executed.

         It is particularly useful in conjunction with chroot stores, allowing Linux users who do not have permission to install Nix in `/nix/store` to still use binary substitutes that assume `/nix/store`.
 For example,

             nix run --store ~/my-nix nixpkgs.hello -c hello --greeting 'Hi everybody!'

         downloads (or if not substitutes are available, builds) the GNU Hello package into `~/my-nix/nix/store`, then runs `hello` in a mount namespace where `~/my-nix/nix/store` is mounted onto `/nix/store`.

       - `nix search` replaces `nix-env
                                                                         -qa`.
 It searches the available packages for occurrences of a search string in the attribute name, package name or description.
 Unlike `nix-env -qa`, it has a cache to speed up subsequent searches.

       - `nix copy` copies paths between arbitrary Nix stores, generalising `nix-copy-closure` and `nix-push`.

       - `nix repl` replaces the external program `nix-repl`.
 It provides an interactive environment for evaluating and building Nix expressions.
 Note that it uses `linenoise-ng` instead of GNU Readline.

       - `nix upgrade-nix` upgrades Nix to the latest stable version.
         This requires that Nix is installed in a profile.
 (Thus it won’t work on NixOS, or if it’s installed outside of the Nix store.)

       - `nix verify` checks whether store paths are unmodified and/or “trusted” (see below).
 It replaces `nix-store --verify` and `nix-store
                                                                         --verify-path`.

       - `nix log` shows the build log of a package or path.
 If the build log is not available locally, it will try to obtain it from the configured substituters (such as [cache.nixos.org](https://cache.nixos.org/), which now provides build logs).

       - `nix edit` opens the source code of a package in your editor.

       - `nix eval` replaces `nix-instantiate --eval`.

       - `nix
                                                                         why-depends` shows why one store path has another in its closure.
 This is primarily useful to finding the causes of closure bloat.
 For example,

             nix why-depends nixpkgs.vlc nixpkgs.libdrm.dev

         shows a chain of files and fragments of file contents that cause the VLC package to have the “dev” output of `libdrm` in its closure — an undesirable situation.

       - `nix path-info` shows information about store paths, replacing `nix-store -q`.
 A useful feature is the option `--closure-size` (`-S`).
 For example, the following command show the closure sizes of every path in the current NixOS system closure, sorted by size:

             nix path-info -rS /run/current-system | sort -nk2

       - `nix optimise-store` replaces `nix-store --optimise`.
 The main difference is that it has a progress indicator.

     A number of low-level (“plumbing”) commands are also available:

       - `nix ls-store` and `nix
                                                                         ls-nar` list the contents of a store path or NAR file.
 The former is primarily useful in conjunction with remote stores, e.g.

             nix ls-store --store https://cache.nixos.org/ -lR /nix/store/0i2jd68mp5g6h2sa5k9c85rb80sn8hi9-hello-2.10

         lists the contents of path in a binary cache.

       - `nix cat-store` and `nix
                                                                         cat-nar` allow extracting a file from a store path or NAR file.

       - `nix dump-path` writes the contents of a store path to stdout in NAR format.
 This replaces `nix-store --dump`.

       - `nix
-                                                                        show-derivation` displays a store derivation in JSON format.
+                                                                        show-derivation` displays a derivation in JSON format.
         This is an alternative to `pp-aterm`.

       - `nix
                                                                         add-to-store` replaces `nix-store
                                                                         --add`.

       - `nix sign-paths` signs store paths.

       - `nix copy-sigs` copies signatures from one store to another.

       - `nix show-config` shows all configuration options and their current values.